eclipse-theia/theia/doc/coding-guidelines.md

 ```

 <a name="nls-localize-by-default"></a>
 * [1.2.](#nls-localize-by-default) The `nls.localizeByDefault` function automatically finds the translation key for vscode's language packs just by using the default value as its argument and translates it into the currently used locale.
 If the `nls.localizeByDefault` function is not able to find a key for the supplied default value, a warning will be shown in the browser console.
-When there's no appropriate translation in vscode, just use the `nls.localize` function with a new key using the syntax `theia/<package>/<id>`.
+If there is no appropriate translation in VSCode, just use the `nls.localize` function with a new key using the syntax `theia/<package>/<id>`.

 ```ts
 // bad